-TRS 121 CATHOLIC THEOLOGY 3 Credit Hours
+THM 121 CATHOLIC THEOLOGY 3 Credit Hours

 A programmatic study of the Catechism of the Catholic Church.
 The four major sections, or "pillars," of the Catechism are examined in turn: the Creed (what the Church believes); the Sacraments (what the Church celebrates); the Commandments (what the Church lives), and; the Lord's Prayer (what the Church prays).
 In promulgating the Catechism, Pope John Paul II called these the "four movements of a great symphony."
-Required for entry into any other Theology & Religious Studies course beyond the Core Curriculum.
-Fall Semester concurrently with TRS 090.
+Required for entry into any other Theology & Mission course beyond the Core Curriculum.
+Every Semester.

-TRS 211 OLD TESTAMENT 3 Credit Hours
+THM 211 OLD TESTAMENT 3 Credit Hours

 Introduces the primary content, themes, and figures of the Hebrew Scriptures, with an emphasis on the manner in which the Hebrew Scriptures came to be written.
 A review of the major theological narrative of Israel's Sacred History will be central to the course, including the following components: creation, patriarchs, exodus, judges, monarchy, prophets, exile, and restoration.
-Prerequisite/concurrent with TRS 121.
+Prerequisite/concurrent with THM 121.
 Spring Semester.

-TRS 212 NEW TESTAMENT 3 Credit Hours
+THM 212 NEW TESTAMENT 3 Credit Hours

 A basic introduction to the scientific study of the New Testament from historical and literary critical perspectives, with particular emphasis on an examination of the general social background and cultural dynamics implicit within the New Testament world, the particular circumstances surrounding the composition of individual books, and the theological perspectives of the various authors.
-Prerequisite/concurrent with TRS 121.
+Prerequisite/concurrent with THM 121.
 Fall Semester.

-TRS 232 PUBLIC WITNESS REFLECTION SKILLS
+THM 232 PUBLIC WITNESS REFLECTION SKILLS

 Students will be introduced to public proclamation that is grounded in the document on liturgical preaching entitled Fulfilled in Your Hearing, published by the United States Conference of Catholic Bishops.
 The course introduces students to proclaiming liturgical readings, leading prayer, and learning the practical dynamics of preaching (especially preparation methods, presentation skills, and critical review) tested in actual preaching opportunities.
 Competencies include public speaking and proclamation, coherent organization, convincing presentation, and critique of speaking skills.
-Prerequisite: TRS 121.
+Prerequisite: THM 121.
 Spring Semester.

-TRS 233 SACRAMENTAL & LITURGICAL THEOLOGY 3
+THM 233 SACRAMENTAL & LITURGICAL THEOLOGY

 This course studies the Christian sacramental worldview through contemporary and historical perspectives on the nature of sacramentality, Christ as sacrament, and Church as sacrament.
 Examines Catholic liturgical theology and practice as the source and summit of fruitful Christian life and community, with particular emphasis on the seven institutionalized sacraments of initiation, healing, and service.
-Prerequisite: TRS 121.
+Prerequisite: THM 121.
 Fall Semester.

-TRS 250 PRAYER
+THM 250 PRAYER

 Introduces students to important themes and various approaches to prayer as the "the one thing needed" for a personal relationship with God, with a special focus on the teachings and traditions of the Catholic Church.
 Explores the theological and pastoral implications of these different approaches to prayer and includes a practicum focusing on a variety of prayer forms.
 Enables students to glorify God the Father, grow in deeper relationship to Christ, and develop the gifts of the Spirit through different forms of personal and corporate prayer.
-Prerequisite: TRS 121.
+Prerequisite: THM 121.
 Fall Semester.

-TRS 253 CHRISTIAN ETHICS 3 Credit Hours
+THM 253 CHRISTIAN ETHICS

 Examines the development and formulation of Christian ethical principles and methods based on Scripture, Catholic tradition and teaching, and philosophical and theological reflection.
 Introduces basic tenants of the Christian moral life, including the nature of the human person as a free and self-determined moral agent, the nature and function of conscience, and human sexuality.
 Also explores the Church's social teaching regarding emerging moral issues in medicine, technology, politics, human rights, and environment as applicable to contemporary life and Christian commitment.
-Prerequisite: TRS 121.
+Prerequisite: THM 121.
 Spring Semester.

-TRS 273 PASTORAL CARE 3 Credit Hours
+THM 273 PASTORAL CARE